What makes ICON Eyecare so affordable for many patients?

 Is LASIK painful?Laser vision correction is almost completely painless.
 You are awake during the entire procedure; however your eyes are completely anesthetized with drops.
 Your eyelid is held open with a special instrument called a speculum.
 While the flap is being created, you may feel some pressure on your eye.
 The actual laser treatment takes less than one minute.

-How do I know I am getting the best LASIK surgeon in Colorado?ICON's team of optometrists, ophthalmologists, and independent surgeons (including LASIK surgeons) is the best in Colorado.
+How do I know I am getting the best LASIK surgeon in Colorado?ICON's team of optometrists, ophthalmologists, and surgeons—including LASIK surgeons—are highly respected throughout Colorado.
 ICON has performed more laser vision correction procedures than any other clinic in Denver, Boulder, Ft.
 Collins, Colorado Springs, or any other surrounding communities.
-We have the most experience and the latest technology to provide a perfect custom LASIK procedure for you.
+We have extensive experience and the latest technology to provide a perfect custom LASIK procedure for you.
 The result is a high likelihood that you will end up with at least 20/20 vision.

-How much does LASIK cost?ICON’s LASIK prices range from $499.00 to $1799 per eye.
-Most ICON patients pay an average of $899 to $1299 per eye for their LASIK.
-Patients start the process of their LASIK eye surgery with a FREE LASIK consultation in order to determine candidacy and price.
+How much does LASIK cost?ICON’s LASIK is designed to be affordable for everyone.
+Patients start the process of their LASIK eye surgery with a FREE LASIK consultation in order to determine candidacy and their customized, all-inclusive treatment package price.